Alzheimer's Research Program

 AD is the leading form of dementia.
 This disease affects millions of Americans, leads to early mortality, and creates a tremendous burden on families and society that costs the U.S. hundreds of billions of dollars annually in direct costs and lost productivity.

-Patients afflicted with AD have characteristic brain changes that include abnormal protein deposits in the brain, called β-amyloid deposits.
-Another feature that occurs within the neurons themselves is called neurofibrillary tangles, which interferes with the structure and function of the neurons, and leads to neuron death.
-Inflammation in the brain – a process called neuroinflammation – is also a key feature of AD.
+Inflammation in the brain – a process called neuroinflammation – is a a key feature of AD.
 This pro-inflammatory state appears essential for the clinical manifestation of dementia resulting from AD.
-In addition to affecting the brain tissue itself, the neuroinflammation also impairs the blood vessels in the brain and the exchange barrier between the blood and the brain, called the blood-brain barrier (BBB).
+In addition to affecting the brain tissue itself, neuroinflammation also impairs the blood vessels in the brain and the exchange barrier between the blood and the brain, called the blood-brain barrier (BBB).
 Ultimately, these pathological processes lead to the structural changes in the brain and resulting dementia.

 We are testing Lomecel-B as a potential treatment for AD based on the hypothesis that its multiple possible MOAs can simultaneously address multiple features of AD.
 Preclinical studies show that MSCs can potentially reduce AD-associated brain inflammation, improve the function of blood vessels in the brain, and reduce brain damage due to AD progression, and promote regenerative responses.
 We have completed a multicenter, randomized, placebo-controlled Phase 1 safety study of subjects with mild AD.